Colin-Whelan/SailAway/readme.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> Helper functions for SailThru to enable local code development with live syncing, and quickly send tests to several recipients with ease.
+> Helper functions for SailThru to enable local code development with live syncing and the ability to send tests to several recipients with ease.

 ## Install